Mr Smith's class

 5LS will again be completing some work on E-safety where we will remind ourselves about how to stay safe, and be sensible, when using the internet - including social media!

-MONDAY is the day for any homework to be in school, so that we can go through it as a class and revisit any key areas as necessary there and then.
+MONDAY is usually the day for any homework, such as maths worksheets, to be in school (apart from any project work, see above), so that we can go through it as a class and revisit any key areas as necessary there and then.

 MATHS: to ensure that ALL TIMES-TABLES (up to at least 12 x 12 and all division related facts) are secure.